UK legislators back parliamentary banking probe

 There had been doubts over whether Tyrie would agree to head the inquiry, after he said it was essential that it enjoyed cross-party backing.

-Osborne said the government would seek to reach agreement with opposition parties on the details of the inquiry before parliament rises for its summer break later this month.
+Finance Minister George Osborne said the government would now seek to reach agreement with opposition parties on the details of the inquiry before parliament rises for its summer break later this month.

 "I think what everyone now wants to do is get a resolution that all sides can agree on ... and we can get to the bottom of what went wrong in our banking industry and what went wrong with the Libor scandal and make the changes in legislation to make sure it never happens again," Osborne said.